linnykoleh/Spring/Notes.md

           in order for the Spring container to be able to autowire dependencies.
 If a bean class contains more than one constructor and autowiring is desired, at least one of the constructors need to be annotated with `@Autowired` in order to give the container a hint on which constructor to use.
+        - Autowire by type then name
     - `@Inject`: equivalent annotation to `@Autowired` from javax.inject package.
 Use with `@Qualifier` from javax.inject to specify name of the bean to inject.
     - `@Resource`: equivalent annotation to `@Autowired` from javax.annotation package.
-Provides a name attribute to specify name of the bean to inject.
+        - Autowire by name then type
     - `@Required`: Spring annotation that marks a dependency as mandatory, used on setters.
     - `@Lazy`: dependency will be injected the first time it is used.